00 Days

 • Make an infusion of 1 cup of herbs and 1 quart of water.
 Infuse overnight in a French press and strain.
 Heat individual servings on the stove throughout the day when ill, rather than making an individual cup each time.

 • Over-the-counter medications suppress symptoms.
-Taking a little time to prepare these remedies not only will help you feel better, but also aid the body in doing its job of healing itself.
+Taking a little time to prepare these herbal supports not only will help you feel better, but also aid the body in doing its job of healing itself.

 8 Supportive Herbs for Colds and Flu | Herbal Academy | Sick?
 Now, what?
 8 SIMPLE supportive herbs for colds and flu.
 Stock up on these supermarket ingredients and kick the cold and flu goodbye.